T

 +

-English is widely spoken in San Juan, especially in tourist areas, hotels, and restaurants.
-While Spanish is the official language, you'll find that most people involved in tourism can communicate effectively in English.
-It's always appreciated if you try a few basic Spanish phrases, but you should have no trouble navigating the city and its attractions using English.
+English is widely spoken in San Juan, particularly in tourist areas like Old San Juan, Condado, and Isla Verde.
+While Spanish is the official language, you'll find that most hotels, restaurants, shops, and attractions cater to English-speaking visitors.
+It's always appreciated if you know a few basic Spanish phrases, but communication in English is generally not an issue for travelers.

 Can you drink the tap water in San Juan, Puerto Rico?